Axway/open-banking-docs/content/en/docs/Release-Notes/_index.md

 This release includes the Cloudentity v2.19.0-1.
 This new version includes:

-* initial support for Open Finance Consent Renewal specification new endpoints:
+* Initial support for Open Finance Consent Renewal specification new endpoints:
     * GET /open-banking/consents/v2/consents/{consentID}/extends
     * POST /open-banking/consents/v2/consents/{consentID}/extends
 * Please note that for FDX deployments, Cloudentity v2.15.1-1 must be used.